 - Clearly establishing your income-to-debt ratio

 These financial considerations play an important role in having your debt dismissed.
-When you are ready to eliminate your debt with a straightforward bankruptcy filing, a lawyer can explain the benefits of Chapter 7 bankruptcy.
-Your lawyer can also help you compile the required documentation and file a timely, accurate claim.
+When you are ready to eliminate your debt with a straightforward bankruptcy filing, we will explain the benefits of Chapter 7 bankruptcy and help you compile the required documentation so that you can file a timely, accurate claim.

 The Benefits of Chapter 11 Bankruptcy

-Through a Chapter 11 filing, a Marion bankruptcy lawyer can help you:
+Through a Chapter 11 filing, our lawyer can help you:

 - Reorganize your debt